chchoiw/chchoiw.github.io/Notes/開考/旅院430/interview.md

 5. preceived level of crowdedness, satisfaction with quality of the environment, transportation serices , service quality and waiting time at foood and beverage as well as retail services.

-The public is satisfied with the Chinese Lunar New Year New Road Project, MGTO also revealed that the project will be permanent.
+The public is satisfied with the pilot project of New pedestrian area, and MGTO also revealed that the project will be permanent.
+However, safety and transportation problems were widely discussed by the public, the government, and lawmakers.
 Therefore, we can consider this topic for conducting a survey.

-From different perspectives, such as tourists, dislocation of the residents and transportation industry workers, different opinions can be collected as follows.
+This research aims to find the best location for this activity during certain seasons or months.
+The approach would be similar to that of TCC and would be combined with the MTGO Visitor Flow Forecast.

 # 應聘的專業知識-統計